kaalam/document.source/jazz_reference/pages/api_ref_volatile_deque.md

 `//deque/entity/key~prev` for get(), header() and locate() or as the what of copy(), but not for put(), remove() or as the where of copy().

-You cat also PUT a block into a deque without giving it a name by putting to `//deque/entity/~push`.
+You can also PUT a block into a deque without giving it a name by putting to `//deque/entity/~push`.
 The container will give it a new name automatically.
 This way you avoid finding a name that does not match existing blocks in the deque.
 You can use `~push` and `~plast` combined to use the deque just as a LIFO stack or `~push` and `~pfirst` as a FIFO queue.